NetApp/trident/docs/kubernetes/deploying/deploying.rst

 to address issues, such as when the Trident deployment is deleted or if the installation is modified accidentally.
 When the operator is set up as a deployment, a ``trident-operator-<generated-id>`` pod is created.
-This pod associates a TridentProvisioner CR with a Trident installation and always ensures there exists only one active TridentProvisioner.
+This pod associates a TridentOrchestrator CR with a Trident installation and always ensures there exists only one active TridentOrchestrator.
 In other words, the operator makes sure there's only one instance of Trident in the cluster and controls its setup, making sure the installation is idempotent.
 When changes are made to the Trident install [such as deleting the Trident deployment or